parsiq/tsunami-api-client-js/README.md

 $ npm i @parsiq/tsunami-client
 ```

-Setup credentials and select chain to query:
+Set credentials and select a chain to query:

 ```typescript
 import { ChainId, TsunamiApiClient } from '@parsiq/tsunami-client';